cgre-aachen/gemgis/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to documentation page of GemGISc!
+Welcome to documentation page of GemGIS |version|!
 ===========================================================